Auston Matthews

-Auston Taylour Matthews (born September 17, 1997) is an American professional ice hockey centre and captain for the Toronto Maple Leafs of the National Hockey League (NHL).
-Nicknamed "Papi" or "Tone", he is widely considered as one of the best players in the world with his all-around game and lethal shot.
+Auston Taylour Matthews (born September 17, 1997) is an American professional ice hockey player who is a center and captain for the Toronto Maple Leafs of the National Hockey League (NHL).
+He is widely considered as one of the best players in the world with his all-around game and shot threat.
 His goal-scoring rate has drawn comparisons to players such as Alexander Ovechkin.

 Born in San Ramon, California, Matthews and his family moved to Scottsdale, Arizona when he was an infant.
 After playing baseball and hockey during childhood, he developed a particular interest in hockey after watching the local Phoenix Coyotes play.
 A product of the USA Hockey National Team Development Program in the United States Hockey League (USHL), Matthews played for the ZSC Lions of the Swiss National League before being drafted into the NHL in 2016, winning a Swiss Cup title that same year.
 Matthews was widely considered the top prospect of the draft and was selected first overall by the Toronto Maple Leafs.

 Matthews became the first player in modern NHL history to score four goals in his NHL debut.
 He scored 40 goals in his first season in 2016–17, setting the Maple Leafs rookie record and becoming just the second rookie since the 2004–05 lockout to reach the milestone (along with Alexander Ovechkin); he is just the fourth teenager in league history to accomplish the feat.
 His performance won him the Calder Memorial Trophy as the NHL's top rookie for the season.
 In 2020–21, Matthews won the Maurice "Rocket" Richard Trophy as the league's leading goal scorer with 41 goals in 52 games.
 In 2021–22, Matthews set records for most goals scored in a single season by both an American-born player and a Maple Leaf, reached the 60-goal mark for the first time, and won the Rocket Richard Trophy for the second consecutive season.
 He was also awarded the Ted Lindsay Award for most outstanding player, as voted by his peers, and the Hart Memorial Trophy as the most valuable player.
 In addition, he has been chosen to represent Toronto as an All-Star six times.
-In 2024, Matthews set the single-season goal record of the salary cap era with a total of 69 goals, surpassing Alexander Ovechkin's 65 in and winning his third Rocket Richard in four seasons.
+In 2024, Matthews set the single-season goal record of the salary cap era with a total of 69 goals, surpassing Alexander Ovechkin's 65 in 2007–08 and winning his third Rocket Richard in four seasons.
+In 2026, Matthews became the all-time leader in goals for the Maple Leafs.

 Internationally, Matthews has represented the United States on several occasions, including a U17 World Hockey Challenge, two U18 World Championships, two U20 World Championships, and one IIHF World Championship appearance.
-In January 2025, Matthews was named Captain of Team USA for the 2025 4 Nations Face-Off.
+In January 2025, Matthews was named captain of the United States team for the 4 Nations Face-Off, where they finished as runners-up.
+He was again named captain for the 2026 Winter Olympics, leading Team USA to their first Olympic gold medal since the 1980 Winter Olympics.